Ellimaaac/Osu-Beatmaps-Dataset/README.md

 ## Status of progress
 - Code : 100%
+    - Issue with some taiko beatmaps
-- Dataset : in progress - 5400 data (0,1 %  of the final data set)
+- Dataset : in progress - 16k data (0,3 %  of the final data set)

 ## Objectives